fullstackdevlop/react-interview-questions/README.md

 ### Can Ajax be used in React?

+Yes, Any Ajax library like axios, jQuery Ajax can be used with react.

 ## 🐜Testing, Debugging & Deployment

 ### What is Unit Testing & why its useful?